cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 Test functions in Pytest use parameters to declare fixtures they use.
-Typing them is simpler than it may seem: You don't specify the type of the fixture itself, but the type of the value it supplies to the test function.
+Typing them is simpler than it may seem: You don't specify the type of the fixture itself, but the type of the value that the fixture supplies to the test function.
 For example, the `mock_requests_get` fixture returns a standard mock object of type [unittest.mock.Mock](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock).
 (The actual type is [unittest.mock.MagicMock](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.MagicMock), but you can use the more general type to annotate your test functions.)

-Let's start annotating the test functions in the `wikipedia` test module:
+Let's start by annotating the test functions in the `wikipedia` test module:

 ```python
 # tests/test_wikipedia.py